lfm-dev/quotes/README.md

 ```

 Book tags are optional.
-To mark a book as favourite, write an * at the end of the title line.
+To mark a book as favorite, write an * at the end of the title line.

 ```markdown
 #Favorite Book Name/Book Author*